silvae86/silvae86.github.io/_posts/2022-03-10-a-tale-of-mac-computers-since-2007.md

 {:.float-img-left}
 ![Scissor Vs Butterfly Keyboard Mechanism by Apple](/assets/images/post-images/2022-03-10-my-history-with-mac-computers/scissor-vs-butterfly.gif)<br>*Scissor Vs Butterfly Keyboard Mechanism.
 Image © Apple*

-I used to joke about how someone's laptop tells something about their job when you look around a meeting table: if it is a very slim and portable machine, you can safely hazard that this person is in a management position.
-If it is a thick brick of a computer, this person is a professional video editor or a video game developer.
-If it is somewhere in the middle, like a 15'' MacBook Pro,
+I used to joke about how a laptop tells a lot about someone's job when you look around a meeting table: if it is a very slim and portable machine, you can safely hazard that this person is in a management position.
+If it is a thick brick of a computer, this person may be an architect, a professional video/photo editor or a video game developer.
+If it is somewhere in the middle, like a 15'' MacBook Pro, then you may likely be in the presence of a Web developer.

+For a long time, I carried heavy machines, like the [Lenovo ThinkPad W520](https://www.notebookcheck.info/Lenovo-ThinkPad-W520.51750.0.html).

 ## 2020/2021 - MacBook Pro 16'' - The "hybrid car" of Apple Computers

 ## 2021 - MacBook Air M1 13'' - You have to own one to believe it